BenjaminBorn/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.frankfurt-school.de/en/home/"

 # Short bio (displayed in user profile at end of posts)
-bio: Benjamin Born is an Associate Professor of Macroeconomics at Frankfurt School of Finance & Management.
+bio: Benjamin Born is a Professor of Macroeconomics at Frankfurt School of Finance & Management.

 interests:
 - Business Cycles